jessenb16/Finetuning-with-LoRA/README.md

 # Finetuning with LoRA

 This repository contains code and experiments for fine-tuning models using Low-Rank Adaptation (LoRA).
+The project focuses on optimizing a BERT architecture (specifically RoBERTa) for the AGNEWS text classification dataset under the constraint of using no more than 1 million trainable parameters.

+LoRA (Low-Rank Adaptation) allows for efficient fine-tuning by freezing the pre-trained model weights and injecting trainable rank decomposition matrices into each layer.
+This approach dramatically reduces the number of trainable parameters while maintaining model performance.
+In this implementation, each frozen weight matrix in RoBERTa is perturbed by a trainable low-rank matrix, with configurable rank and perturbation strength parameters.

+The experiments explore various LoRA configurations to identify the optimal settings for maximizing accuracy within the parameter budget constraint.

 ## Model Details